Credit Transfer Process

 - The quantity of transferred credit you receive is determined by a proportionality between the 32 Hamilton units required for a Hamilton degree and the number of units the transferring institution requires for a degree.
 For example, if a school requires 120 semester-hours for a degree, a course worth three semester-hours at that school is .025 of the total required to graduate.
-By proportionality, that three semester-hour course generated .8 of a Hamilton unit, because (.025)(32)=.8.
+By proportionality, that three-semester-hour course generated .8 of a Hamilton unit, because (.025)(32)=.8.
 The registrar uses this rule to evaluate the amount of transferred credit you will receive.
-NOTE that you may need to enroll for more than four courses in order to receive 4 Hamilton units!
+NOTE that you may need to enroll for more than four courses in order to receive four Hamilton units!

 What if My Course Schedule Changes?

 If you must choose new or additional courses when you arrive at your destination, be sure to follow the guidelines above: liberal arts courses in disciplines taught at the College and that seem substantially similar to Hamilton courses are the ones most likely to be approved.

 Notify Sara Soika (email@example.com) in the Registrar's Office as soon as possible that you need approval for a new course.
 Email her the course title, description, number of credit hours and any other information you think is relevant.
 She will seek the necessary signatures and notify you whether the course has been approved.